 Sean was born at 9lbs, 3oz, 21” at birth after a perfect pregnancy.
 The next day he was admitted to the NICU for a week because a nurse thought he had a seizure.
 He had many tests done during a week stay at the NICU and all tests came back proving he was fine.
 At about 3 months old, he had a major episode that mimicked a seizure.
 We were in and out the hospitals for days and weeks at a time for a year because he continued to have these spells.
 After many medications and tests ran, he was diagnosed with Alternating Hemiplegia of Childhood (AHC) by a 3rd opinion at Boston Children’s Hospital.
 Sean is one of the fortunate children of AHC to have been diagnosed after one year of being affected.
 The attacks vary with each person.
 An attack on my son will consist of one eye going side to side, both eyes going up and down at the same time, being paralyzed in one arm or a leg or both arm and leg and sometimes the episode will paralyze him from head to toe.
 When he has full body paralysis, he can sometimes communicate with his eyes.
 That is how I know he is still mentally with me.
 When Sean was younger, after each attack, it would take him a day or two to get back to the milestones he had accomplished.
 He is currently delayed developmentally but strides to improve each day when he is not suffering from an episode.

 At the age of thirteen, Sean is still not able to use utensils.
 He must be monitored when he eats because we fear he may choke.
 Sean can use an open cup to drink but still spills quite a bit.
 Sean is able to take off his clothes but is unable to dress himself.
-He still needs much assistance in the bathroom and cannot wear regular underpants when he is episode.
+He still needs much assistance in the bathroom.
 Academically, he knows some sight words and recognizes and spells his name.
 At this time, he is unable to write.
-Sean is still at the middle school in eight grade.
-Sean started middle school last year and will be entering seventh grade in September.
-He is slowly being mainstreamed in the public school but spends most of his day in a special class for academic and life skills education.
-To date, Sean misses his friends and socialization of the typical kids as well as the younger kids at the elementary school.
+Sean entered ninth grade in high school this fall.
+Sean is now attending a private special education school instead of a typical high school.
+At school, the focus is to continue with academics but concentrate on daily living skills and eventually community outreach.
+Sean has never been treated different in our family and does not know he is different.
+Sean has always attended a public school where he was also mainstreamed with typical peers at times.
+When he arrived at the new high school, he could not understand why there were so many children of different abilities and wheel chair bound.
+Sean misses his friends and socialization of the typical kids as well as the younger kids at the elementary school.
 At times, this makes him sad and/or upset.
 Sean also has occupational, physical and speech therapy at school.
 He is always accompanied by an adult paraprofessional at school.
-Sean can walk but must be monitored in unfamiliar places as he does not notice objects or uneven ground.
+Sean can walk at times but must be monitored in unfamiliar places as he does not notice objects or uneven ground.
 He is not able to run without falling.
-Sean requested a bike and received one from the Springfield JCC in April of 2012 and is now able to pedal a good 10 feet.
+Sean requested a bike and received one from the Springfield JCC in April of 2012 and is now able to pedal.
 This was huge triumph for him but still gets frustrated because he cannot start pedaling himself and cannot go the distance like his younger brother and sister.
-Sean desperately wants to do and be a part of everything an average thirteen year old can do but is physically limited.
+Sean desperately wants to do and be a part of everything an average 14 year old can do but is physically limited.
 Despite of his delays, Sean has always had the ability to understand adult humor and sarcasm.
 Sean has one of the best sense of humor and is delighted by simple things.

 Sean is extremely social, very affectionate and exceptionally thoughtful.
 Sean can be stubborn but it is that determination that has made him exceed.